 As a coach, your main objective is to help each member of your team achieve their best.
 But how?
 We’ve seen firsthand that real-time data is often the difference between average sales coaching and sales coaching programs that drives reps to regularly exceed their targets.

-Read on to find out how you can use real-time data in your sales coaching to motivate your sales reps and get them performing like never before!
+Read on to find out what sales coaching is and how you can use real-time data in your sales coaching to motivate your sales reps and get them performing like never before!

-Where sales training is generally a one-size-fits-all approach, sales coaching effectiveness is based on individual needs.
+Some of you already know what is sales coaching, but for those of you that are wondering what is sales coaching here is a simple explanation.
+At its essence, sales coaching is sales managers teaching and coaching reps how to improve their performance. it's generally a one size fits all approach but to reach sales coaching effectiveness, sales managers need to take an individual approach that is based on individual needs.
 In order to get the most out of your sessions, and your team, it’s imperative to understand each rep’s strengths and weaknesses.
 The best way to improve any weak spots is through collaborative sales coaching programs where both manager and sales agent agree on an actionable plan to address any challenges.
 Coaching sessions should be about empowerment, professional development, and continuous improvement.

 Why use real-time data in sales coaching?